-The use of radio frequency identification is emerging as one of most fundamental technologies due to its localization and identification capabilities.
+The use of Radio Frequency Identification (RFID) is emerging as one of most fundamental technologies due to its localization and identification capabilities.
 It has achieved a widespread success in various applications ranging from asset tracking, highway toll collection, supply chain management, animal identification, surveillance systems, aerospace, etc. [1], [2].
-More specifically, passive Ultra High Frequency technology has attracted a great attention from both industry and academia due to the fact that a built-in power source in the tag is not needed.
+More specifically, passive Ultra High Frequency (UHF) technology has attracted a great attention from both industry and academia due to the fact that a built-in power source in the tag is not needed.
 The passive tag can communicate with the reader thanks to the use of backscattered coupling from the tag to the reader.
-In addition, BLE (or Bluetooth Smart) provides a high communication range at a reduced power consumption and a minimum cost.
-Although powered active beacons are needed in this case, they are small enough to be used in many different applications.
-By modeling the Received Signal Strength Indicator (RSSI) a rough estimation of the relative position between the tag and the antenna can be obtained.
-When more than one (non-isotropic) or two (isotropic) antennas are available, different multilateration techniques can be applied to compute the global position of the tagged objects (RSSI localization).
+In addition, by modeling the Received Signal Strength Indicator (RSSI) a rough estimation of the relative position between the tag and the antenna can be obtained.
+When more than one (non-isotropic) or more than two (isotropic) antennas are available, different multilateration techniques can be applied to compute the global position of the tagged objects (RFID localization).
 However, the accurate and robust estimation of the physical location of tagged objects is still a challenging task due to the intrinsic limitations and directional dependence when using RSSI as a distance metric [3], [4].
 When other sensors are available, different fusion schemes can be used to improve localization [5], [6].
-However, if the accuracy of the range measurements given by such other sensors (for example, vision- or laser-based systems) is much better than the one provided by RSSI-based systems, then RSSI localization is only performed to solve the data association problem, linking tags with objects, and considering the physical location of the tagged object as the one given by the other sensors [7], [8].
+However, if the accuracy of the range measurements given by such other sensors (for example, vision- or laser-based systems) is much better than the one provided by RFID systems, then RFID localization is only used to solve the data association problem, linking tags with objects, and considering the physical location of the tagged object as the one given by the other sensors [7], [8].